WiredNerd/poodle/docs/source/usage.md

 2. Apply a single mutation to the copy of the source file.
 3. Run test suite with the temporary folder added to the python path.

-The list of Source folders is the root folder of a python project that should be copied to a temporary location.
+The list of source folders is a root folder that should be copied to a temporary location.

 Typically, this is a folder like 'src' or 'lib'.
 But could be almost anything depending on your project structure.